mitranim/mitranim.github.io/templates/posts/spaces-tabs.md

 _Objective_ arguments in favor of spaces over tabs:

 * Tabs break when copy-pasting.
-For example, terminals render tabs as spaces, usually as 8 (at least mine).
+For example, some terminals and websites render tabs as spaces, usually as 8.
 * Mixing tabs with spaces causes indentation to break in different editors.
 People _will_ mix them.
 Plenty of languages and editors don't have autoformatters.
 It will always stay this way.
 * Distinguishing tabs from spaces requires special editor support.
-(Code editors can render special harder-to-see symbols for whitespace.)
+(Rendering special whitespace symbols.)
 * Spaces are both necessary and sufficient.
-Adding tabs is adding complexity.
+Tabs are not necessary and not sufficient (we don't use them for separating words).
+Adding them adds complexity.

 _Objective_ arguments in favor of tabs:

 * Configurable visual indentation level.
 * Fewer characters and keystrokes.
-Not relevant in specialized editors; Tab and Backspace insert and delete multiple spaces.
+(Note: in decent code editors, using spaces takes just as many keystrokes.)

 _Objective_ arguments in favor of 2 spaces over 4 spaces: